sarpba/AI_Dubbing/README.md

-# a semi-automatic video synchronization system
+# AI-sync is a semi-automatic video synchronization system.

 WORKING IN PROGRESS... not sure it work flavesly when cloned.
 Loock back a few hour or day leater.